thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 the search, the program would always select the strongest material that it could find.

-Thus, the essential challenge of spring design is to take what is known about the problem and select values for the independent variables that achieve the required performance.
+In summary, the essential challenge of spring design is to take what is known about the problem and select values for the independent variables that achieve the required performance.
 If available materials will not deliver this performance, it is necessary to make some compromises.